 A colleague of mine who has a new and quickly growing studio, recently posted in a Facebook group asking how in the world teachers with large studios kept track of everything – especially when it came to recitals.
 Well, my friend, this post is for you as I’m about to share not only the various awards that I give from year to year but how I organize and track everything.

 The year I opened my studio, I sat down and devised my system.
-Consistency from year to year was important, and I didn’t want to re-invent the wheel each spring researching and trying to remember where I purchased awards and such.
+Consistency from year to year was important as I didn’t want to re-invent the wheel each spring researching and trying to remember where I purchased awards and such.
 The best way I knew to do that was to write up a document similar to what most organizations call a “Policies and Procedures Manual.”
-Now, this isn’t a formal written-in-prose manual; it’s more of an informational reference guide.

 MTNA Music Study Award

 All students receive a certificate for years of study.